pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/hiring.md

       - Stipend（will be paid for nine to twelve months a year, various levels, around RMB6000-RMB10000 pre-tax per month）

   - Requirements: very interested in both mathematics and business.
     - Pay attention to business development and gain insight into business trends.
+Not required to learn any course from Economics.
     - Mathematics is a way to express ideas rigorously and rationally.
-Some techniches I use include statistics, stochastic process, convex analysis, complexity theory, etc.
+Some techniches I use include statistics, stochastic process, convex analysis, complexity theory, etc. Students with a degree in Math/Physics/OR... are welcome.